 Early Bird Registration

-All registrants who sign up beginning May 15 will receive a $50 early bird discount with a $400 deposit.
-Registering with a deposit guarantees teens a spot with their regional delegation.
+All registrants who sign up by July 1 with a $400 payment will receive an Early Bird Rate – $105 less than then Regular Registration Rate.
+Registering with this payment guarantees teens a spot with their regional delegation.

 Applications don’t need to be completed in full at this time.
 The deadline for completing applications and paying your remaining balance is October 31.

 All registrants must complete the application in full to attend IC.
 It includes information about travel and medical needs, consent forms and a code of conduct agreement.

 Registrants can also personalize their convention experience by adding on:

 Yes, USY offers payment plans for IC.
 The earlier you sign up, the longer the payout options offered.